Cabinet endorses trade, Samjhauta Express suspension with India

 She said focal groups had been constituted on Kashmir in the context of parliamentary resolution that would work under their mandate and give concrete recommendations to the government.

-The cabinet reaffirmed Pakistan's commitment that it would not budge an inch from its principled stand on Kashmir.
+The cabinet reaffirmed Pakistan’s commitment that it would not budge an inch from its principled stand on Kashmir.

 It emphasised that no flexibility would be shown on Kashmir position and national interests of the country.
-She noted that the cabinet paid tribute to the vision and wisdom of prime minister and expressed full confidence in the steps taken by him and his reaching out to the world leaders to apprise them of the latest developments.

-The cabinet endorsed the decision of suspension of Samjhota Express and trade with India.
+The cabinet endorsed the decision of suspension of Samjhauta Express and trade with India.

 Regarding other decisions of the cabinet, Dr. Awan said a briefing was given by the Frontier Works Organization (FWO) to the meeting on development projects in Karachi.